Notes:

 Macon Trax, and Alabama Slammers will be leaving the league to align with

-the reincarnated Eastern Hockey League of North Carolina.
+the reincarnated Eastern Hockey League.
 The Miami

 Manatees franchise has been granted a temporary one year suspension of